-KS develops in a different way to many other types of cancers.
-Most cancers begin in one place in the body and may then spread to other places.
+KS develops in a different way to other types of cancer.
+Most cancers begin in one place in the body and may then spread to other parts of the body (metastasise).
 KS can start in several areas of the body at the same time.

 A main cause of KS is a virus called the human herpes virus 8 (HHV8).
 The virus infects the cells and it is thought that this causes them to become cancerous.
 Mostly HHV8 is a sexually transmitted virus and is a common infection.
 It can also pass in blood between drug users who share needles.

 Not everyone infected with HHV8 gets KS.
-So it is thought that there are other factors involved.
-Scientists agree that having a weakened immune system or certain types of infections along with HHV8, also play a part in a person developing KS.
+It is thought that there are other factors involved.
+Scientists agree that having a weakened immune system or certain types of infectios along with HHV8, also play a part in a person developing KS.

 Signs and symptoms